 Eagle eyed readers will spot some minor differences between the Personalization tag configuration and the final banner.
 Why the differences?
 Because of a discrepancy between the additional website styles and the personalization tag configuration.
 That’s why it’s a good practice to test out the HTML on the website itself and then copy the code into the personalization module.

-Now that everything is configured and working properly we can gather results to find out how our personalized banner is performing using another part of Piwik PRO Marketing Suite – Piwik PRO Analytics.
+Now that everything is configured and working properly we can gather results to find out how our personalized banner is performing using another part of Piwik PRO Analytics Suite – Piwik PRO Analytics.

 Compare 40 Variables of 5 Leading Enterprise-Ready Web Analytics Vendors:Download FREE Ebook